easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Bambi

 Bambi is a high-level Bayesian model-building interface written in Python.
-It works with the probabilistic programming frameworks PyMC3 and is designed to make it extremely easy to fit Bayesian mixed-effects models common in biology, social sciences and other disciplines.
+It works with the probabilistic programming frameworks PyMC3 and is designed to make it extremely simple to fit Bayesian mixed-effects models common in biology, social sciences and other disciplines.

 *homepage*: <https://bambinos.github.io/bambi>